nikitavoloboev/data/focusing/habits.md

 `Activity rings` autofilled through my health data and is marked as done when all the ring goals are complete.
 My current calorie goal is ~ 700 calories with fixed 50 min workout & 12H standing goals.

-`Healthy | Tea | Clean Skin` marked as done when I drank only water & tea.
-Limited coffee if any (get focus crushes).
-And ate only/primarily [nutritious whole foods (nuts/veggies/fruits)](../health/nutrition/foods.md) with focus on completing my [micro & macro nutrient goals](../health/nutrition/nutrition.md).
-I also [kept my skin clean](../health/skin-care.md) and washed/smelled well.
+`Healt | Clean` marked as done when I drank mostly water & tea with limited coffee (if any, as I often get attention crashes after).
+I also ate only/primarily [nutritious whole foods (nuts/veggies/fruits/..)](../health/nutrition/foods.md) with focus on completing my [micro & macro nutrient goals](../health/nutrition/nutrition.md).
+I also [kept my skin clean](../health/skin-care.md) and washed/smelled well throughout the day.

-`Focus | Impact | Improve` marked as done when I was not distracted by anything during the day (went through my todos one by one) (no analytics & pointless time wasters).
+`Focus | Impact` marked as done when I was not distracted by anything during the day (went through my todos one by one) (no analytics & pointless time wasters).
 I worked on my [goals](goals.md) & used time wisely.
 I was calm, mindful and happy.

-`Love | Create | Share` marked as done when all/most of my [values](../business/startups/values.md) and [rules](rules.md) were held well.
+`Kind` marked as done when all/most of my [values](../business/startups/values.md) and [rules](rules.md) were held well.
 I showed love to people I care about.
 I was nice.
 I made new things and shared it.

-`Habits | Plan | Reflect` marked as done when all the 6 habits here were complete.
-I made a plan for tomorrow and reflected on the day in [my journal](../looking-back/looking-back.md).
+`Plan | Reflect` marked as done when I made a plan for tomorrow and reflected on the day in [my journal](../looking-back/looking-back.md).
 Writing helps me clear up my mind and clean up life and my thinking.

 ## New habits